 Does the employee clearly understand what is expected of them on the job?
 Does the employee have the temperament and talent necessary for their current position?
 Consider if the job is a good skill, ability, and interest fit.

 Provide information for the employee about why the new skills, skill enhancement, or information is necessary.
 Make certain the employee understands the link between the training and their job.

 You can enhance the impact of the training even further if the employee sees the link between the training and their ability to contribute to the accomplishment of the organization's business plan and goals.

 It's also important to provide rewards and recognition as a result of successful completion and application of the training.
 (People like completion certificates, for instance.
 Some companies list employee names and completed training sessions in the company newsletter.)

 This contextual information will help create an attitude of motivation as the employee attends the training.
-It will assist the employee to want to look for relevant information to apply after the session.
+It will increase the likelihood the employee looks for relevant information to apply after the session.

-- Provide training and development that is really relevant to the skill you want the employee to attain or the information he needs to expand his work horizons.
 You may need to design an employee training session internally if nothing from training providers exactly meets your needs.
-Or, seek out providers who are willing to customize their offerings to match your specific needs.
+Or, seek out providers willing to customize their offerings to match your specific requirements.

-It is ineffective to ask an employee to attend a training session on general communication when his immediate need is to learn how to provide feedback in a way that minimizes defensive behavior.
-The employee will regard the training session as mostly a waste of time or too basic; his complaints will invalidate potential learning.
+It is ineffective to ask an employee to attend a training session on general communication when their immediate need is to learn how to provide feedback in a way that minimizes defensive behavior.
+The employee will regard the training session as mostly a waste of time or too basic; these complaints will invalidate potential learning.

 Whenever possible, connect the employee training to the employee's job and work objectives.
 If you work in an organization that invests in a self-development component in the appraisal process, make sure the connection to the plan is clear.

-With this information in hand, the employee knows exactly what he can expect from the training session and is less likely to be disappointed.
-He will also have ways to apply the training to the accomplishment of real workplace objectives.
+With this information in hand, the employee knows exactly what to expect from the training session and is less likely to be disappointed.
+They will also have ways to apply the training to the accomplishment of real workplace objectives.